The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Discussion

 Therefore, two possible options emerge regarding the nature of the objects with low merger vote fraction.
 The first is that those objects are low-mass, compact star-forming galaxies where stellar feedback is sufficient to allow LyC escape.
-Simulations have shown that stellar feedback alone can significantly perturb the neutral gas medium in low-mass galaxies, due to their shallow gravitational potential wells \citep[e.g.]{Rey2022,Trebitsch2017}.
+Simulations have shown that stellar feedback alone can significantly perturb the neutral gas medium in low-mass galaxies, due to their shallow gravitational potential wells \citep[e.g.][]{Rey2022,Trebitsch2017}.
 The interplay between star-formation and feedback in dwarf galaxies has been proposed to drive episodic increase in star-formation, in a so-called "breathing mode" \citep{Stinson2007,Muratov2015}.
 In this paradigm, low-mass galaxies go through a starburst cycle that starts with an initial star-forming episode.
-The newly formed stars lead to both stellar, and eventually, supernova feedback, that expel the gas due to the shallow potential wells, and temporarily stops star formation.
+The newly formed stars lead to both stellar, and eventually, supernova feedback, that expel gas efficiently due to the shallow potential wells, and temporarily stop star formation.
 As the gas is re-accreted, star formation starts anew and the cycle continues. \cite{Cenci2024} have shown that star formation bursts in simulated galaxies are driven by central gas compaction events, and that the mechanisms responsible for those can be split in two categories.
 On the one side, merger interactions drive gas compaction and starburst events for most high-mass galaxies ($\rm{M}_{*}>10^{10}\, \rm{M}_{\odot}$), and are also responsible for the most intense and long-lived starbursts at low-mass ($ \rm{M}_{*}\sim10^{8}-10^{10}\, \rm{M}_{\odot}$) \citep{Cenci2024}.
 On the other side, a significant fraction of starbursting low-mass galaxies (40-50\%) are not undergoing interactions, and instead have bursts occurring due to their star-formation breathing mode \citep{Cenci2024}.
 Therefore, galaxy mergers may play a major role in facilitating LyC escape mainly from larger-mass galaxies, where feedback alone is not sufficient to clear the neutral interstellar medium.
-We note similar conclusions have been reached for the role of mergers in \lya-emission \citep{LeReste2025hi,Ren2025}.
+We note similar conclusions have been reached for the role of mergers in \lya-emission, which is also sensitive to neutral gas and dust in the interstellar medium of galaxies \citep{LeReste2025hi,Ren2025}.
 Additionally, this dichotomy of mechanisms, and in particular the breathing-mode of star formation in low-mass galaxies is in agreement with the \cite{Flury2022b} interpretation of LyC measurements as a duty cycle and the \cite{Flury2025} finding that bursty star formation is associated with LyC escape.